aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 });
 ```

-### Connection behaviors between CloudFront and your origin.
+### Connection behaviors between CloudFront and your origin

 CloudFront provides you even more control over the connection behaviors between CloudFront and your origin.
 You can now configure the number of connection attempts CloudFront will make to your origin and the origin connection timeout for each attempt.